cozodb/cozo-clj/README.md

 (close db)
 ```

-For more information, see the docs.
+For more information, see the built-in docs.

 ## Dependency